 Even more amazing is that after Sonic defeats Robotnik and drives him into his Villainous Breakdown, Snively comes along and explains Robotnik's deteriorating mental health.
 He subtly calls Sonic out for constantly winning over the years despite Robotnik's intellect and resources, the main reason Robotnik snapped.
-When he asks Sonic to just leave him alone so he can take care of his uncle, Sonic is left in a funk as he realizes what he had done in order to win, his joy turned into emptiness all because on Snively's speech.
+When he asks Sonic to just leave him alone so he can take care of his uncle, Sonic is left in a funk as he realizes what he had done in order to win, his joy turned into emptiness all because of Snively's words.

 Which may be a covert CMoA for Snively, allowing him to set up the Iron Queen's ascent.

 E-102 gets some in Sonic Universe #3, overall surviving as long as he did counting as one.
 Later, Gamma manages to knock Omega on his ass with a few well placed shots, while delivering a speech in his cold monotone.
 He then lets Omega blow him up after copying his own data into the walking arsenal's mind and fusing with him, effectively giving Omega a true soul.

 Silver manages to pull one off when he paralyzes a room full of combatants, including Sonic, Scourge, and Metal Sonic, with his telekinetic powers.